9dots/devBots/lesson_3.md

 3. Why do you think there are three equal signs?
 4. How do you think you can use conditionals to program your sumo robot?

+####Explain
+1. If/else conditionals are used to give instructions to a group that meets a specific condition.
+2. In our game, we only had instructions for students that were wearing a red shirt or blue shirt.
+3. To write a conditional, we begin with the key word ```if```.
+4. In parentheses, we write our condition.
+  + What must be true or what must happen first?
+5. Within curly braces, we write the result of that condition.
+If the shirt color is equal to red, what must happen after?
+6. All other conditions follow the same format with an 'else if' before the condition.
+  7. To catch all other groups that do not meet a condition, we can use the key word ```else```.